 Pupil Premium Funding

-The pupil premium is additional funding that is given to schools to address the inequalities between children eligible for free school meals and their peers.
-In 2018/19, the school was allocated £131,835.
+The Pupil Premium is additional funding that is given to schools to address the inequalities between children eligible for free school meals and their peers.
+In 2019/20, the school was allocated £192,665.
+Please see the 2019/2020 review.

 To use the pupil premium funding to close the gap in both attainment and progress between those students eligible for pupil premium and their peers.